 Working memory is a skill we need for everything we do!
 From answering the phone to shopping at the grocery store; working memory is happening at every given moment.
 Kids who struggle with executive functioning skills often times have working memory challenges.
-Children with autism or sensory processing disorders likely have issues with working memory.
-Let’s talk about what working memory is and how to improve working memory in kids so they can be successful in those everyday tasks.

 What is Working Memory?